3.3.5 After the second entitlement period

 At each review assess:

-An Agent can undertake a review before the mandatory two years if reasonable and/or necessary, for example:
+The Agent or self-insurer can undertake a review before the mandatory two years if reasonable and/or necessary, for example:

 Back to top